 Social Influencer Marketing Trends Here to Stay and as influencer marketing continues to grow with 84 percent of marketers reporting that they plan to use the tactic in the next 12 months.
 Many factors have contributed to its growth, but probably none more central than the estimated 75 million Americans who are using ad blockers.
-And as influencer marketing matures, it’s becoming clearer that some “trends” have evolved to foundational elements of successful influencer programs.
+And as influencer marketing matures, it’s becoming more apparent that some “trends” have evolved to foundational elements of successful influencer programs.

 #1 Micro-influencers Are Having the Most Impact